osu-eesc/cms-docs/user-guide/docs/primary-roles.md

     - Evaluate content, select the appropriate content type, identify the group to enter the content in, and check if there are duplicates before adding content
     - Enter, upload, ​tag, and add quality images to new content following brand, access, and other requirements
     - Add descriptions and sections to the main web pages to display the tagged content for specific areas
-    - Review existing content to ensure it is up to date, accurate, and appropriately tagged or other requirements
+    - Review existing content to ensure it is up-to-date, accurate, and appropriately tagged and meets other requirements
-    - Archive old content and note any reasons in the revisions field
+    - Archive old content and note reasons for removal in the revisions field

 ### More Defined Content Team Member Roles